j3ssicabailey/matching-pairs-game/README.md

     - npm run dev

 ## 📌 Status
-This is a JavaScript project currently being refactored to improve structure and performance.
+This is a JavaScript project being refactored to improve structure and performance.

 ## 🎯 Future Enhancements
 - Add animations for smoother transitions.
 - Improve accessibility and responsiveness.
 - Implement a scoring system.

-## 📜 License
+## 🤝 Contributing
-This project is open-source.
-Feel free to contribute!
+Contributions are welcome!
+Feel free to fork the repo and submit a pull request.

 👩‍💻 Developed by Jess, a Web Development student.